minhtriet/frozenlake/README.md

+Hemingway App makes your writing bold and clear.

 ## About this repo
 Implementation of the grid world problem, Artificial Intelligence: A Modern Approach v3, Chapter 17.
-This is also similar to the [Frozen Lake challenge](https://gym.openai.com/envs/FrozenLake-v0/), which widely considers the most basic Reinforcement Learning (RL) problem.
+This is also similar to the [Frozen Lake challenge](https://gym.openai.com/envs/FrozenLake-v0/), which is widely considered a basic Reinforcement Learning (RL) problem.

-The writing does not cover anything, but things that can be easily overlooked when one implements not just this, but many machine learning papers in total.
+The writing cover  things that can be overlooked when one implements not just this algorithm, but also many other papers.

 ## Motivation
 The motivation of this is two-fold:

-1. According to Suttons’s book, there are two classes of RL, one that states and action space can be effectively stored in a table.
+1. According to Suttons’s book, there are two classes of RL, one that states and action space can be stored in a table.
 Another case is that the number of states is innumerable (Number of Go/Dota/Starcraft moves).
 Solving this would require some approximation/generalization techniques.

-While the latter case generates more hype, I find the former case good for education purpose.
+While the latter case generates more hype, I find the former case good for education purposes.

 2. After having my take of companies, I realize what is done anyway is throwing in data and a generic neural network (NN), I feel like it would be more beneficial to implement and debug some papers from scratch.